sbstn98/coding-resources-rest-api/README.md

 # Coding Resources - Final Project for the Hamburg Coding School.

-A REST API to provide the Data for my VUE.js Application.
+A REST API to provide the Data for my Coding Resources VUE.js Application.

 What I have learned: